-The trapezius, which originates from the external occipital protuberance and attaches to the ligamentum nuchae, has connections between the spinous processes of C7 to T12 and it retracts and depresses the scapulae.
+The trapezius, originates from the external occipital protuberance (the back of your skull) and attaches to the ligamentum nuchae (your spine).
+It connects to the spinous processes behind the neck all the way down to the mid-back.

-The upper trapezius, which many novice lifters wrongly assume is the entire muscle, inserts into the lateral third of the clavicle and into the acromion.
-It elevates the scapula and influences its upward rotation.
+The upper traps, which many novice lifters wrongly assume is the entire muscle, inserts into the lateral third of the clavicle and into the acromion of the shoulder.
+It elevates the scapula for upward rotation.

-Many lifters, especially the novices, skimp on training traps, citing they're getting enough work through deadlifts, rows, and squats, but in my observations of training clients with hypertrophic goals in mind, the traps have immense growth potential.
+Novice lifters often say they're getting enough trap work with deadlifts, rows, and squats, but when I've trained clients with hypertrophic goals in mind, the traps have immense growth potential that's not realized without direct training.
 So why not train them directly?

-Relevant to powerliftting or those desiring a bigger bench, shoulder impingement and dyskinesis will alter normal functioning of the glenohumeral joint, thus throwing a wrench in one's bench-pressing progress.
+Relevant to powerlifting or those desiring a bigger bench, shoulder impingement and dyskinesis will alter normal functioning of the glenohumeral joint, thus throwing a wrench in one's bench-pressing progress.

 Also, remember that stronger traps translate to bigger pulls.
 A lifter with strong lower traps will be able to pull the scapulae back and down during a deadlift or row, thus keeping the bar from traveling too far from the body.
 Strong upper traps will help lifters with their deadlift lockout, again keeping the bar closer to the body.

-Along with muscling up their traps, which will make their necks less resemble a flesh colored pencil, trap training will help maintain better posture, help address scapular instability, and ward off the common upper back and neck pain that's often associated with being anchored to a faux cherry wood desk for the bulk of the work day.
+Paper pushers and online coaches need trap training too.
+Aside from just yoking-up their necks, trap training will give them better posture.
+It'll help address scapular instability, and it'll ward off the common upper back and neck pain associated with being anchored to a desk for the bulk of the work day.